-There are reports on novel techniques like hydraulic distension of knee, augmented soft tissue mobilization techniques (Eg: Graston Technique, Astym Therapy), Botulinum toxin injection into muscles behind the thigh (hamstrings) for stiffness due to muscle spasm, and blocking the nerves with medications (sympathetic block).
-But, these techniques are not widely used.
+There are published reports on novel techniques like augmented soft tissue mobilization techniques (Eg: Graston Technique, Astym Therapy), deep tissue massage, hydraulic distension of knee, Botulinum toxin injection into muscles behind the thigh (hamstrings) for stiffness due to muscle spasm, and blocking the nerves with medications (sympathetic block) with variable results.

-Many treatments are still in research stage like injection of biological agents (Anakinra, Rosiglitazone) into knee joint and amniotic membrane transplantation.
+Many treatments are still in research stage like injection of biological agents (Anakinra, Rosiglitazone, gamma-interferon) into knee joint.